Esk'etemc - Specific Claims

 Determining what to do with the Tsqewt settlement amount is a large responsibility that has incorporated feedback from Esk’etemc members, plus further research and work to help determine what will be best for Esk’etemc members now, and for generations to come.
 We committed to being more transparent and communicative at the request of members which we are doing, but we will not compromise a thorough and well researched process which takes time to do mindfully.

-The funds were transferred from Canada to Esk’etemc and are being held with the Royal Bank of Canada (RBC).
+The funds were transferred from Canada to Esk’etemc and were being held with the Royal Bank of Canada (RBC).
+All fund have now been transferred to the Bank of Montreal (BMO).

 The funds are locked in and secure and need signatures of Kukpi7 and all of Council to be released.